thenaterhood/gscreenshot/README.md

 v2.20.0 is the last gscreenshot with support for Python versions older than Python 3.5.
 Minor bugfixes will be accepted for patch releases if necessary.

-v3.0.0 and newer is aimed at Python 3.5 and newer.
+v3.0.0 (not yet released) and newer is aimed at Python 3.5 and newer.

 ### Requirements
 _automatically installed by the setup script or your package manager_